Donald Trott, conductor

 The Women’s Ensemble is made up of women from all disciplines, and this choir serves as an excellent opportunity for those seeking to improve and nurture their singing skills.
 This group is conducted by a graduate student in cooperation with a supervising professor and performs on campus several times each semester.

 Donald Trott and Debra Spurgeon, conductors

 University Chorus is comprised of the singers from Men’s Glee and Women’s Glee.
 This allows the students to experience repertory for mixed chorus without signing up for an additional ensemble.
 Participating singers meet on Monday, Wednesday, and Friday at noon for a one-hour rehearsal.
-On October 23, 2006 the choir performed Mozart’s Requiem in the Ford Center for the Performing Arts.
+In the fall of 2013, University Chorus performed Verdi’s Requiem with the Mississippi Symphony Orchestra at Thalia Mara Hall in Jackson, MS and at the Ford Center on the Ole Miss campus.